easybuilders/easybuild-framework/CONTRIBUTING.md

 Contributions can be made under the MIT or
 BSD licenses (in the three-clause and two-clause forms, though not the original four-clause form)

-Or alteratively the contributer must agree with following contributer agreement:
+Or alteratively the contributer must agree with following contributor agreement:

 ## Contributor Agreement.
 In this case the contributor must agree that Ghent University shall have the irrevocable and perpetual right to make and